peter-tackage/genetic-sound/README.md

 # genetic-sound

-An ongoing experiment in synthetic audio reproduction using genetic algorithms.
+An ongoing experiment in synthetic audio reproduction using genetic algorithms and additive synthesis.

 The synthesis is primarily aimed at reproducing the sounds of musical instruments.